julien-duponchelle/scrapy-elasticsearch/README.rst

 Changelog
 =========
+* 0.9: Accept custom CA cert to connect to es clusters
 * 0.8: Added support for NTLM authentification
 * 0.7.1: Added date format to the index name and a small bug fix
     - ELASTICSEARCH_BUFFER_LENGTH default was 9999, this has been changed to reflect documentation.